Scientific-Computing-Lab/compar/README.md

 ### Multiple Files Mode Options
 At the `ComPar Parameters` window, you can specify the following parameters:
-* `Input directory`: specify the absolute path to the input directory.
+* `Input directory`: Specify the absolute path to the input directory.
-* `Output directory`: specify the absolute path to the output directory.
+* `Output directory`: Specify the absolute path to the output directory.
-* `Main C file`: specify the relative path to the main C file (relative to input directory).
+* `Main C file`: Specify the relative path to the main C file (relative to input directory).
-* `Binary compiler`: you can choose between the currently supported binary compilers (gcc/icc).
+* `Binary compiler`: You can choose between the currently supported binary compilers (gcc/icc).
 After cliking on `Advanced options >>` the following parameters will be editable:
-* `Binary compiler flags`: specify desired flags of the compiler (press the `+` button after every single flag).
+* `Binary compiler flags`: Specify desired flags of the compiler (press the `+` button after every single flag).
-* `Binary compiler version`: specify your compiler's version.
+* `Binary compiler version`: Specify your compiler's version.
-* `Slurm partition`: specify your SLURM partition (the default partition is `grid`).
+* `Slurm partition`: Specify your SLURM partition (the default partition is `grid`).
-* `Save combination folders`: check this field if you wish to save the combination folder.
+* `Save combination folders`: Check this field if you wish to save the combination folder.
-* `Clear database data`: check this field if you want to clear the database.
+* `Clear database data`: Check this field if you want to clear the database.
-* `Using ComPar output`: check this field if your source code is an output of ComPar.
+* `Using ComPar output`: Check this field if your source code is an output of ComPar.
-* `Slurm parameters`: specify your SLURM parameters (press the `+` button after each and every parameter).
+* `Slurm parameters`: Specify your SLURM parameters (press the `+` button after each and every parameter).
-* `Maximum job count`: specify the maximum number of jobs running simultaneously (the default is 4).
+* `Maximum job count`: Specify the maximum number of jobs running simultaneously (the default is 4).
-* `Execution time limit`: specify the time limit for each combination.
+* `Execution time limit`: Specify the time limit for each combination.
-* `Main file parameters`: specify the parameters to the main file (if there are any).
+* `Main file parameters`: Specify the parameters to the main file (if there are any).
 * `Log level`: choose your desired log level (basic/verbose/debug).
-* `ComPar mode`: select your mode of ComPar (override/new/contine).
+* `ComPar mode`: Select your mode of ComPar (override/new/contine).
 For more information, please see [here](https://github.com/Mosseridan/compar/blob/master/README.md#run).
-* `Validation file path`: specify the absolute path to python file named *test_output.py* with test function *test_output*.
+* `Validation file path`: Specify the absolute path to python file named *test_output.py* with test function *test_output*.
 This file will validate the output of every combination.

 At the end, press the `START` button.